sunnyvalechha/CICD-Demo/README.md

+- What is an agent in a declarative pipeline?

+In a Jenkins Pipeline, "agent any" is a way to tell Jenkins to execute the pipeline on any available agent (node) connected to the controller, letting Jenkins dynamically pick the next free machine.

-How Build and Deployment Process works before CICD pipeline of Jenkins?
+How does the Build and Deployment Process work before the CICD pipeline of Jenkins?

-Step 1: One or multiple Developement team start planning and working on application.
+Step 1: One or multiple development teams start planning and working on the application.
 Step 2: They push their code to Central repository (Github) Step 3: After all the peices of code pushed into github we will Build the code, as the code is raw code and not in usable format that means we have to create the .exe of code.
 Step 4: Test the code, when the build is created we will test the code if the build code is working fine.